WNYC Studios: Here's the Thing

+La Brega

+Launched in February 2021, La Brega is a dual-language podcast series, co-produced with Futuro Studios, about life, politics, history, and music on the island of Puerto Rico.
+All episodes are available in English and Spanish.
+Season 1, "Stories of the Puerto Rican Experience," focuses on challenges faced by people who live in Puerto Rico.
+Season 2, "The Puerto Rican Experience in Eight Songs," debuted in 2023.
+"La Brega: El Álbum, " a companion album to season 2, appeared April 11, 2023.
+WNYC canceled the show in October 2023.

 Nancy

 Hosted by Kathy Tu and Tobin Low, Nancy was a podcast that featured stories and conversations exploring the LGBTQ experience.
 The show ran from 2017 to 2020.

 Note to Self

 Note to Self is a podcast hosted by Manoush Zomorodi featuring interviews about the impact of technology on everyday life.
 Before she began hosting Note to Self, Zomorodi was a television reporter for the BBC.

 Only Human

 Only Human was a health-oriented podcast produced by WNYC Studios.
 The podcast was hosted by Mary Harris, who previously covered health for ABC News.

 Scattered

 Launched in October 2019, Scattered was a six-part podcast billed as an "audio memoir."
 The series traced comedian Chris Garcia's search to discover more about his father's life after his father died due to complications from Alzheimer's disease.
 Garcia first spoke publicly about his father's Alzheimer's on This American Life.
 He also appeared on 2 Dope Queens, recorded six days before his father died and what Garcia has called the "best set of my life."
 Robin Williams had called one of Garcia's many sets about his father, "beautiful, fearless, and straight from the heart."